iai-group/MG-ShopDial/README.md

 If you use the resources presented in this repository, please cite:

 ```
-@inproceedings{Bernard:2022:SIGIR,
+@inproceedings{Bernard:2023:SIGIR,
   author =    {Bernard, Nolwenn and Balog, Krisztian},
   title =     {MG-ShopDial: A Multi-Goal Conversational Dataset for e-Commerce},
-  booktitle = {Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval},
+  booktitle = {Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR '23), July 23--27, 2023, Taipei, Taiwan},
   series =    {SIGIR '23},
   year =      {2023}
 }